-Primary outcome data (i.e. the overall number of policies and practices that each junior sporting club has implemented) will be collected via computer-assisted telephone interviews (CATIs) with club representatives at baseline (July-September 2016) and post-intervention (August-November 2017).
-The club representative CATIs will take approximately 30 minutes to complete.
-Given that sporting club committee membership often changes from year to year, the club representative who completes the CATI at baseline may not be the same person who completes the CATI post-intervention.
+Primary outcome data (ie, the overall number of policies and practices that each junior sporting club has implemented) will be collected via computer-assisted telephone interviews (CATIs) with club representatives at baseline (July-September 2016) and postintervention (August- November 2017).
+The club representative CATIs will take approximately 30 min to complete.
+Given that sporting club committee membership often changes from year to year, the club representative who completes the CATI at baseline may not be the same person who completes the CATI postintervention.